Staffing under Taylor's Law: A Unifying Framework for Bridging Square-root and Linear Safety Rules: Introduction

 The efficacy of the square-root safety rule hinges critically on the Poisson arrival assumption, where the variance of arrival counts equals their mean over any fixed time period.
 However, empirical evidence from large-scale service systems increasingly demonstrates that actual arrivals exhibit \emph{over-dispersion}---variation exceeding that of Poisson processes.
 For detailed analyses of this phenomenon, see \cite{Avramidis04}, \cite{ibrahim2016modeling}, and \cite{OreshkinReegnardLEcuyer16}.

-Figure~\ref{fig:time-of-day} shows over-dispersion using arrival data from the New York City (NYC) 311 Call Center.
-The data reveals that actual arrival variation significantly exceeds Poisson expectations, particularly during peak hours (09:00 to 16:00).
-Applying the standard square-root safety rule in this context would result in \emph{under-staffing}---inadequate staffing levels that fail to maintain target service quality.
+Figure~\ref{fig:time-of-day} illustrates over-dispersion in arrival data from the New York City (NYC) 311 Call Center.
+The observed variability is much larger than what a Poisson model would predict, particularly during peak hours (09:00 to 16:00).
+In this setting, the standard square-root safety rule would lead to \emph{under-staffing} that fails to meet the target service level.